rejuce/LikeTaskManager/README.md

 ## What is "LikeTaskManager"?
-A Qt based, self-contained (AppImage) process monitor that mimics the feel and functionality of Windows10 Task Managers performance tab under Linux.
+A Qt based, self-contained (AppImage) process monitor that mimics the feel and functionality of Windows10 Task Manager's performance tab under Linux.

 ![Alt text](ltm.PNG?raw=true "UI Preview")